raullucas7/tempconversion/README.md

 # tempconversion
-A simple program that converts Fahrenheit to Celsius.
-More changes will be made over time.
+A simple work in progress program that converts Fahrenheit to Celsius.

+Currently working towards implementing a system that converts celcius to fahrenheit.

+(More changes will be made over time.)